FastFilter/xor_singleheader/README.md

 We are assuming that your set is made of 64-bit integers.
 If you have strings or other data structures, you need to hash them first to a 64-bit integer.
-It is not important to have a good hash function, but collision should be unlikely (~1/2^64).
+It is not important to have a good hash function, but collisions should be unlikely (~1/2^64).

 You can use either the xor8 filter... (false-positive rate of about 0.3 %)